smaurice101/readthedocs/docs/source/genai.rst

 Once you have the PrivateGPT container running you can access it using the maadstml API.
 Here is some sample Python code to access the privateGPT container:

+.. note:

+   Since PrivateGPT is compatible with REST API, you can use any programming language, and take advantage of free, and fast AI.

 .. code-block::
    :emphasize-lines: 4,11,21,22,23,26